josephvioli/nmos-discovery-registration/index-head.md

-# AMWA NMOS Discovery and Registration Specification (IS-04)
+# AMWA IS-04 NMOS Discovery and Registration Specification (Stable)

 IS-04 is an AMWA NMOS Specification for Discovery and Registration of networked media resources.